Frequently Asked Questions

 Yes, play therapy, can be very effective for helping children who have frequent emotional outbursts or tantrums.
 These behaviors are often a sign that a child is overwhelmed and doesn’t yet have the skills to manage big feelings like anger, frustration, or sadness.

-Collateral sessions will help parents understand what is driving the behavior and how to respond in ways that support emotional regulation and connection.
+Parent check-ins will help parents understand what is driving the behavior and how to respond in ways that support emotional regulation and connection.

 -